 We recognize that you may also wish to use specific software packages when teaching the AIS course.
-Contact your Pearson representative to learn about options for bundling this text (or a customized version) with software packages or other texts such as Computerized Practice Set for Comprehensive Assurance & System Tool (CAST); Manual Practice Set for Comprehensive Assurance and Systems Tool (CAST); Comprehensive Assurance & System Tools (CAST): An Integrated Practice Set; or Assurance Practice Set for Comprehensive Assurance & System Tool (CAST), all written by Laura R. Ingraham and J. Gregory Jenkins, both at North Carolina State University.
+Contact your Pearson representative to learn about options for bundling this text (or a customized version) with software packages or other texts such as Peachtree Computerized Practice Set: Comprehensive Assurance and Systems Tool (CAST); Manual AIS Practice Set: Comprehensive Assurance and Systems Tool (CAST); or CAST: Auditing Simulation, all written by Laura R. Ingraham and J. Gregory Jenkins, both at North Carolina State University.